Malagheel/Malagheel/README.md

 ---

-📌 *Open to Business Analyst opportunities – permanent or contract.
-Let's build smarter solutions together!*
+📌 *Open to Business Analyst roles in ERP, data analytics, or process improvement.
+Available for contract and permanent opportunities.*